 The Board may engage the services of a hockey development coordinator on such terms and conditions as they deem appropriate.

-ICE COORDINATOR:
+ICE COORDINATOR/ EQUIPMENT MANAGER:

 The Board may engage the services of an ice coordinator on such terms and conditions as they deem appropriate.